 In 2003, Michael Kosloske founded Health Plan Intermediaries, an insurance company that has marketed and administered more than one million short-term medical policies worldwide.
 Two years later, he sold that company to Independence Holding Co (IHC).
 At that point, Michael Kosloske became the IHC Divisional President, a job he held from 2005-2007.

 In June 2008, he founded Health Plan Intermediaries, LLC, which conducted business under the name Health Insurance Innovations, LLC (HII).
 That firm merged with Naylor Group Partners in August 2008.
 Only three years later, Michael purchased the Naylor Group Partner Ownership portion of HII and emerged as the sole share owner.
 Through entrepreneurial spirit, hard work, and determination, he was able to navigate launching this enterprise under tremendous adversity and stress during the depths of the financial crisis of the late aughts.
-He would continue working for Health Plan Intermediaries, LLC until his retirement.
-Since then, Michael has become a member of the company’s board of directors.
+He would continue working for Health Plan Intermediaries, LLC until his retirement and was formerly a member of the company’s board of directors.

 Michael Kosloske is also currently on the Board of Directors for St. Joseph’s Hospitals Foundation and Seminole Boosters.
 In his spare time, he enjoys playing tennis and golf.

 Where did the idea for your company come from?

 It’s a third generation family business that got started in the late 1930s.

 What does your typical day look like and how do you make it productive?